Oswego-CSC344Fall2024/Python_Project/README.md

 # Grading
 The student assignments are included in the [submissions](submissions) folder named as
 ```
-submission_student_1,
-submission_student_2,
-submission_student_3,
+submission_student_123,
+submission_student_234,
+submission_student_456,
 .....
 ```
+The last 3 digits are student's ID number.

 The grading rubic is listed [here](grading_rubic.md).

 # Report
-1. create a report_student_i.html (replacing i with the student number) file for each student, which contains (in reasonably formatted, valid HTML):
+1. create a report_student_i.html (replacing i with the student ID number) file for each student, which contains (in reasonably formatted, valid HTML):
    - the name of the student's submission(linked to the file itself)
    - the different integers,decimals,prices,phone numbers and emails in the student's submission (list each category  separately)
    - the total scores of the submission